top of page

 Pharmacist Advocacy to Improve Health Equity Outcomes

-My commitment to health equity led me to advocate for pharmacist-led training during my role as a managed care clinical pharmacist.
-These trainings focused on addressing persistent Black maternal mortality and promoting trauma-informed care for American Indian and Alaska Native (AI/AN) communities.
+My commitment to advancing health equity led me to advocate for pharmacist-led training in managed care settings, particularly around Black maternal mortality and trauma-informed care for American Indian and Alaska Native communities.

 Pharmacists Confronting Systemic Disparities in Healthcare Access

-aPHP challenges this status quo by equipping all pharmacists, whether residency-trained or residency-independent, with the tools, training, and strategies to reclaim their influence in healthcare, particularly in service to those most in need.
+aPHP challenges this status quo by equipping pharmacists, residency-trained or residency-independent, with scalable strategies, population health frameworks, and equity-driven competencies to reclaim their influence in healthcare.

 Pharmacist showing medicine to a customer in a pharmacy.
 Shelves filled with bottles in the background.
 Text: "Pharmacists Face Disparities and thats why they are key to solving them."